telerik/kendo-ui-core/docs/controls/charts/how-to/integration/pivotgrid-chart-integration.md

 # Integrate Kendo UI PivotGrid with Charts

+Your project might require you to integrate a Kendo UI PivotGrid with a Kendo UI Chart.

-To see the example on how to integrate a Kendo UI PivotGrid widget with a Kendo UI Chart widget, refer to [this how-to article]({% slug howto_integratewith_kendoui_chart_pivotgrid %}).
+To see the example on how to handle the scenario, refer to [this how-to article]({% slug howto_integratewith_kendoui_chart_pivotgrid %}).

 ## See Also